SoHo Weekly News: Final decision

+Contributing to the downfall was a pending lawsuit by essayist Susan Sontag.
+On February 6, 1982, Sontag gave a speech critical of communism at The Town Hall.
+Later that month, SWN published Sontag's comments (as did The Nation).
+This coverage proved popular with SWN's readership but prompted Sontag to file a $50,000 lawsuit against the paper for alleged copyright infringement.
+Sontag said she would have preferred the speech to be printed in The New York Times, but the Times declined to do so once the speech appeared in, as she put it, "the dreadful SoHo News".

 Reaction

-In a 2020 interview, Kim Hastreiter described ANG as "these stupid people in England, who didn't know anything", saying, "All of the sudden, it was shut down and I didn't have a job."
-The final decision to fold the paper was made at noon and the newsroom staff were informed by Leese at 4 p.m.with instructions to clean out their desks immediately.
+In a 2020 interview, Kim Hastreiter described ANG as "these stupid people in England, who didn't know anything", saying, "All of a sudden, it was shut down and I didn't have a job."
+The final decision to close the business was made at noon and the newsroom staff were informed by Leese at 4 pm with instructions to clean out their desks immediately.
 Senior editor Eve Ottenberg said, "I don't think anybody burst into tears ...
 People were just kind of tired.
 They sort of expected it, but some of the people were angry".

-In a 1996 interview on Berks Community Television, William Zimmer spoke of his experiences as the second art critic at SWN, succeeding John Perreault:
+In a 1996 interview on Berks Community Television, William Zimmer spoke of his experiences as the second art critic at SWN, succeeding John Perreault.
+He said SWN was "a little before its time" and that it would have been more successful if it could have survived for a few more years, the 1980s being "the golden decade for SoHo".
+He lamented that ANG, with its investments in North Sea oil under financial pressure from falling prices, shut the paper down so suddenly: he said the order came at 2 o'clock on a Tuesday afternoon and the staff were not even permitted to finish work on the issue due to come out the next day.

-It was a newspaper that was a little before its time.
-It died in 1981 and the 80s were the golden decade for SoHo so if it had been able to stick around it could have had great success.
-But we were owned by a business that had a lot of North Sea oil interests so they kept us afloat and then when the price of oil went down they said "you're going to have to fend for yourselves" and we didn't know how to (inaudable) money ... [they ended the newspaper] overnight, or even less than overnight.
-We were working on a Tuesday afternoon for the next day.
-The paper came out on Wednesday and we got the word about 2 o'clock.
-The main editors protested: "at least let us put out a farewell issue" and they said "No."

-After SWN closed down, Zimmer wrote for The New York Times, as art critic for their suburban sections.
+After SWN closed down, Zimmer wrote for The New York Times as art critic for their suburban sections.
 He described how SWN differed from the Times:

 You were writing for a hip audience ... it was like being a little bit of a mini-celebrity: you could walk down the street after having written something and people would congratulate you, or argue with you, or something: You were noticed.

 The day after the shutdown, The New York Times said SWN had been "a weekly journal of counter-cultural news and opinion for New York City".
 In an op-ed a few days later, Tim Page called SWN the "alternative to alternative papers", describing it as "a most interesting little paper: breezy, intelligent, witty, joyously Epicurean, wildly uneven".
 The paper's contributors were described as an eccentric mix of "neo-conservatives and Marxists, radical feminists and hedonistic libertines, chronic potheads and antidrug crusaders".
-Page described the poor physical condition of paper's office; a "plaster oven" in the summer, "drafty and underheated" in the winter, infested with "rats the size of dachshunds", and equipped with unreliable telephones and typewriters.
+Page described the poor physical condition of the paper's office: too hot in the summer, too cold in the winter, having a serious rat infestation problem, and stocked with office equipment that did not always work.